 Use a CDN Service

 CDNs or Content Delivery Networks are servers in different parts of the world that keep a copy of your website.
 You have to subscribe to a CDN like Cloudflare to make your data accessible to these servers.
 The advantage of this action is that your data can be accessed by users who live in areas near to that server.
 For example, a user living in Toronto will be able to get the site’s cache version from a server in the GTA region.
 It decreases the site load time and allows for friendlier user experience.

 Yes, a recent stable PHP version is a lot faster than its predecessor.
-That’s why it is important to update to the most recent PHP release once it has become stable.
+That’s why it is important to update to the latest PHP version once it has become stable.
 Not only this reduces the number of requests of your website, but it also increases site load time and page size.

 This image by Cloudways shows that PHP 7.3 version can load 20 times more requests than PHP 5.6.

 In some cases, your website will be hosted on a hosting solution that has not been updated to the latest version.
 You can ask them that they should update the hosting stack to the recent release or move you to another server.